zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-your-dxp-cloud-stack.md

 liferay.workspace.lcp.liferay.image=liferaycloud/liferay-dxp:7.2.10-sp1-fp4-3.0.19
 ```

 The number at the end of the Docker image name indicates the version of the DXP Cloud stack you are using.
-Ensure that this number is some version 3.x.x (in this example, liferay-dxp:7.2.10-sp1-fp4-**3.0.19**).
+Ensure that the image name ends with `3.x.x` (in this example, liferay-dxp:7.2.10-sp1-fp4-**3.0.19**).

 Next, make sure your Git repository is on a clean branch.
 The upgrade script will commit any previously uncommitted files and check out a new branch called `upgrade-workspace`.